Home Repair Applications are not open at this time.

 Habitat for Humanity of Central Lane works to eliminate sub-standard housing by assisting low-income veterans, seniors and disabled homeowners with minor exterior home repairs.
 Typical projects include exterior painting, accessibility ramps, gutter repair, fence repair, deck and stair repair, and overgrown brush removal.
 Habitat does not paint homes where lead-based paint is present.
+Please read our scope of work.

 To get started, follow these easy steps: